snak2e-tech/begfi/README.md

 - Bot should probably work by taking the total amount owed instead of the initial amount.
   - For example, if the bot would take only $50 but the lender gets repaid $75 USD, then it might be confusing.
 According to the GitHub documentation of /loanbot,
-	  - "The LoansBot does not consider interest.
-A loan is considered repaid when the entire principal has been repaid, regardless of any outstanding interest.
+	  - "The LoansBot does not consider interest:
+		  - A loan is considered repaid when the entire principal has been repaid, regardless of any outstanding interest.
 This is also reflected on the ban status of users (in most circumstances).
-	  - So a $100 loan is considered fully repaid when the borrower has returned $100.
+		  - So a $100 loan is considered fully repaid when the borrower has returned $100."
 	  - Another way of looking at this is that interest amounts are not considered part of the info relevant to the LoansBot.
 - All loans are in USD.
 This is not because we discriminate against other currencies, but almost all important stablecoin transactions occur in USD-related stablecoins.